 - Collect and analyze data to evaluate the effectiveness of academic programs and other services, such as behavioral management systems.

-- Promote effective classroom management and teaching strategies.
+- Provide educational programs on topics such as classroom management and teaching strategies.

 - Utilize resources to effectively communicate with others with different communication abilities (e.g. non-English speaking, hearing impaired).

 - Perform all other assigned tasks in a professional manner.

 The School Psychologist is to possess and effectively utilize knowledge in the following areas:

 - Psychology—Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.